LemanRus/Ender-3-Neo-Marlin-Custom/README.md

 - Nozzle temperature increased to 300°C
 - Bed temperature increased to 110°C
 - Linear advance enabled
-- Bed leveling using UBL (Unified Bed Leveling) with 25 points
+- (FIXED) Bed leveling using UBL (Unified Bed Leveling) with 16 points
 - Russian language set by default (can be changed in the configuration)
 - Enabled Z-axis nozzle offset wizard and UBL setup wizard
+- (ADDED) Bed tramming
+- (ADDED) Repeatability test for Z-probe

 ## Requirements